smart-data-models/dataModel.GreenEnergy/PhotovoltaicDevice/doc/spec.md

         model: https://schema.org/StructuredValue
         type: Property
     moduleYieldRate:
-      description: 'Positioning of the device in relation to a ground reference system.
-A unique value'
+      description: Positioning of the device in relation to a ground reference system.
+A unique value
       minimum: 0
       type: number
       x-ngsi: